tychonievich/cso1-s2022/markdown/pa06-bomb.md

 You'll use the same bomb you did for [the lab](lab06-bomb.html).
 If you worked with someone else in lab, you can download your own bomb using the same bomb download site.

-> Due to changes needed to fix several errors with the bomb server, bombs downloaded before Wednesday, 16 October 2019 at 6:00pm will not be graded.
+> Due to changes needed to fix several errors with the bomb server, bombs downloaded before Monday, 14 March 2022 at 3:21pm will not be graded.
 Please download a new bomb if yours is older than that.

 Credit will be awarded as follows: